Antony-M1/docker-postgresql/README.md

 Password: `postgres`

 ---
-Run the the container in `detach` mode
+Clone the project & Run the the container in `detach` mode
 ```
 docker compose up -d
 ```